Grand-canonical Thermodynamic Formalism via IFS: volume, temperature, gas pressure and grand-canonical topological pressure: Introduction

 The study of Thermodynamic Formalism for symbolic spaces with an infinite countable alphabet (the set $\mathcal{A}=\mathbb{N}$) is the topic of \cite {Sarig}, \cite{BBE} and \cite{FV}; but a different class of problems is considered there.

+Results for IFS using conformal branches appear in \cite{Mih} but it is also a different setting compared to ours.

 Conclusion: The classical study of the grand-canonical partition sum in the thermodynamics of gases considers an indefinite number of particles $N$, a Hamiltonian $A_{N}$, and the chemical potential $\mu $, which is negative in order to ensure convergence of the associated sum.
-But, in this setting there are no discrete-time dynamics; by this we mean that the associated Gibbs probability is by no means related to the shift acting on the lattice $(\mathbb{N}\cup \{0\})^{\mathbb{N}}$.

-We consider the corresponding problems on the symbolic dynamical setting considering a Lipschitz family of potentials $(A_N)_{N \in \mathbb{N} _0}$, $A_N:\Omega \to \mathbb{R}$.
+We consider the corresponding problems on the symbolic dynamical setting considering a Dini family of potentials $(A_N)_{N \in \mathbb{N} _0}$, $A_N:\Omega \to \mathbb{R}$.
 We introduce the grand-canonical-Ruelle operator: $\mathcal{L}_{\beta, \mu}$, $\beta>0,\mu<0$ (as defined in \eqref{polu}), and we can get concepts like discrete-time entropy (and also the pressure problem associated with such entropy).
 Our main results will be obtained from adapting well-known properties of the Thermodynamic Formalism for IFS with weights to our dynamical setting.
-Holonomic probabilities play an important role in all that.
+The naturally associated Gibbs probability is not shift invariant (it is holonomic).
 One of our main results is Theorem \ref{thm: Fan_Boson}, which shows the existence of eigenfunctions and eigenprobabilities (a key step for analyzing questions related to maximizing pressure).

-Results for IFS using conformal branches appear in \cite{Mih} but it is a different setting compared to ours.
+In the variational problem of grand-canonical topological pressure (see Theorem \ref{thm: equili_IFS_fin}) the holonomic probabilities play an important (and natural) role due to the structure of the IFS setting; indeed, it is required a special (and natural) concept of entropy which is described by Definition \ref{entropy}.